TraknPay/Checkout/README.md

 ```php
     Route::post('/paymentresponse','PaymentController@handleResponse');
 ```
-5. Add this route in exception list of Verify Csrf Token middleware.
+5. Add this route in exception list of VerifyCsrfToken in the middleware.

 6. Update `app_url` and `return_url` in `config/traknpay_payment_gateway.php`.
 ```php